About Us

 Huayna Picchu Mountain (Wayna Picchu)

-Information about Huayna Picchu Mountain
+Huayna Picchu Mountain Information

 • Location: North of the Machu Picchu citadel

-• Distance: 2 kilometers
+• Distance: 2 km

-• Hiking time: 3 hours (round trip)
+• Hiking time: 3 hours (ascent and descent)

 • Difficulty: Medium–High